exdev/ex2d/ex2d-2-beta.md

 It's unfortunate that you can't upgrade your project to ex2D 2.0 and make it 100x better.
 But we can't make it even 2x better if we didn't drop the old framework.
 We also strongly recommend you to backup your project before import ex2D 2.0 package.
 We have this beta to find any big issue so let's be on the safe side by always have a back up to go to.

+Once we are more sure about the work flow and assets pipeline, we may be able to write migration tool so you can have your ex2D v1.X project upgraded.

 ## License